New NY governor adds 12,000 deaths to publicized COVID tally

 The Associated Press first reported in July on the large discrepancy between the figures publicized by the Cuomo administration and numbers the state was reporting to the CDC.

-The count used by Cuomo in his news media briefings included only laboratory-confirmed COVID-19 deaths reported through a state system that collects data from hospitals, nursing homes and adult care facilities.
+The count used by Cuomo in his news media briefings and on the s tate’s COVID-19 fatality tracker included only laboratory-confirmed COVID-19 deaths reported through a state system that collects data from hospitals, nursing homes and adult care facilities.

 That meant the tally excluded people who died at home, in hospice, in prisons or at state-run homes for people with disabilities.
 It also excluded people who probably died of COVID-19 but never got a positive test to confirm the diagnosis.